 - Balsamic Vinegar - Also a good time to use one of your better aged balsamic vinegars.
 But anything you have in the pantry will work!

 - Pure Maple Syrup - Use the good, pure maple syrup.
 Not the table maple syrup that is often used for pancakes.
+Another great recipes that uses maple syrup is this easy holiday appetizer recipe - Candied Bacon Crackers!

 - Dijon Mustard - This helps emulsify the dressing and makes it creamier